 Del Potro downs Baghdatis in Dubai

-DUBAI, United Arab Emirates (AP) - Juan Martin del Potro saved three match points Tuesday to rally past Marcos Baghdatis 4-6, 6-4, 7-6 (4) and reach the second round of the Dubai Championships, while Nikolay Davydenko upset ninth-ranked Janko Tipsarevic in straight sets.
+DUBAI, United Arab Emirates (AP) - Juan Martin del Potro saved three match points Tuesday to get past Marcos Baghdatis 4-6, 6-4, 7-6 (4) and reach the second round of the Dubai Championships, while Nikolay Davydenko upset ninth-ranked Janko Tipsarevic in straight sets.

 "I was fighting every time of the match,'' Del Potro said.
 "He's a great player.
 He fights like me every point, and we made fantastic rallies.
 The crowd was enjoying the game.
 I'm so glad to beat him tonight in Dubai.''

-Del Potro said his left wrist is still bothering him, having missed most of 2010 after having surgery on it and still struggling to return to the top.
+Del Potro said his right wrist is still bothering him, having missed most of 2010 after having surgery on it and still struggling to return to the top.

 "I'm trying to keep focus on this tournament because it's very important,'' Del Potro said.
 "And then to come for Indian Wells and Miami, I need good results here.''

 Coming off his third consecutive Australian Open title, Djokovic broke the 44th-ranked Troicki twice to easily win the first set.
 The second was tighter, with Troicki breaking Djokovic to even the set at 4-4.
 But Djokovic broke back and then clinched the match with a slicing serve that Troicki couldn't return.